MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupConversationThreadPost.md

     - `[Id <String>]`: Read-only.
     - `[Value <String>]`: A property value.

 EXTENSIONS <IMicrosoftGraphExtension[]>: The collection of open extensions defined for the post.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.

 FROM <IMicrosoftGraphRecipient>: recipient